SugarHouse Sportsbook Now Live in NJ

-With the NFL season just around the corner, online and mobile NJ betting products are finally launching in the Garden State.
+With the NFL season just around the corner, online NJ betting products are finally launching in the Garden State.

 However, there’s a new game in town: SugarHouse sportsbook, which is brought to the state by the Philadelphia-based casino.